Skip navigation

 When a heat pump is in cooling mode, it “pumps” heat from inside your home to the outside.
 When it’s in heating mode, it taps into the ambient heat in the air outside and transfers it into your home.

 You may be thinking–stop right there–there couldn’t possibly be enough heat in a Montana winter for a heat pump to tap into.
 But there is!
-In fact, cold-weather heat pumps work efficiently in sub-zero temperatures.
+In fact, cold-climate heat pumps work efficiently in sub-zero temperatures.
 More on those in a minute!

 Your online searches have undoubtedly made references to ductless heat pumps and ducted heat pumps.
 So what’s the difference?
 In this case, the names are apt.